Self-care is always important, but I think it is especially so when you work from home.

 However, working from home becomes very easy to start blurring the lines of personal and business time.
 Your room quickly becomes your office; you are not moving around, you get distracted by your home-life and sometimes end up working odd hours because now you can do other things during the day.

 Here are some of the things that I am working on incorporating more into my life so that I can have a better work-life balance.

 1. Set boundaries

-First, you need to set boundaries with your clients.
+First, you need to set boundaries with your clients as part of your self-care goal.
 Tell them your usual working hours.
 This will depend on you and your schedule.
 One of the main things that I struggle with is following these boundaries myself.

 I have clients that will send me messages all night and say that they don’t expect me to work on them, but they just don’t want to forget it.
 Personally, I hate having unfinished tasks, so it has been hard for me to ignore the work until the morning.
 Sometimes, I’ll work on it and then I use the Google schedule feature so that the email goes out in the morning and my clients don’t think I work at night.

 The above leads me to the next part of setting boundaries.
 Do not work all the way into the night or on the weekends unless you want to, or this is the time you normally work.
 When I first started my entrepreneurial journey, I also worked a day job, so I made sure clients knew I wasn’t typically available during the day.

 Say no to work that you don’t have time for or hate doing.
 It’s so easy to keep saying yes because you don’t want to disappoint clients or for financial reasons.
 But if you keep saying yes eventually, you run out of the capacity to do everything well.
 When you overload yourself, it is impossible to put your all into your work, and you end up making mistakes, as well as having no time for yourself and putting unnecessary demands and stress on yourself.